 3. Utilize Paste Special Feature

-You can also utilize the paste special feature to copy horizontally and paste vertically in Excel.
+You can do it by using Paste Special command to copy horizontally and paste vertically in Excel.
 Follow the instructions below-

 Steps: